Sn0wye/spaces/README.md

 # Learnings

-In this project,I used Tailwind for the first time, for its ease and agility, and realized that it is just AWESOME!
+In this project, I used Tailwind for the first time, for its ease and agility, and realized that it is just AWESOME!
 Learnt how to use supabase database in realtime.

 # Tecnologies && Dependencies Used: